 - 2 pieces, ginger.

 - Blanch meats for 15 minutes.
-Discard solution and rinse meats.
+Discard dirty water and rinse meats.

-- Put meat pieces in a large pot and add enough water to cover meats.
-Boil at medium flame for 1 hour.
+- Put meat pieces in a large pot and add enough water to cover them.
+Bring to boil then simmer at medium flame for 1 hour.
 Add onion, ginger about half way through.

-- After 1 hours, add spice bags and content of soup base.
-Do not tear spice filter bags.
+- After about 1 hour, add spice bags and content of soup base.
+Important: Do not tear spice filter bags.

 - Remove meats, onion and ginger pieces.